Jump to main content

 Network switch or Raspberry Pi: Almost all computers use the same basic components and organization principles.
 To be able to use the according architectures in the best way this course deals with improvements of the classical von-Neumann-Architecture.
 This course is the extension to the German Bachelor course Microprocessor technology.

-The course Components and Architectures (CA), consisting of lecture, exercise and practice, deals with improvements for the standard microprocessor architecture like pipelining and branch prediction as well as with different digital architectures like FPGA and CPLD.
+The course Components and Architectures (DCA), consisting of seminar and exercise, deals with improvements for the standard microprocessor architecture like pipelining and branch prediction as well as with different digital architectures like FPGA and CPLD.

 Recommended Literature